carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### How do I get survey data/links for previous workshops?

 The Workshops and Instruction Team can provide survey result links for past workshops (August 2018 - present) to workshop instructors/organizers or instructors affiliated with the hosting organisation.
-To request survey results links, please send an email to the Workshops and Instruction Team (via [{{site.contact}}](mailto:{{site.contact}})) with your request and include a link to the workshop website(s) and/or slug(s).
+To request survey results links, please send an email to the Workshops and Instruction Team (via [{{< param workshops_email >}}](mailto:{{< param workshops_email >}})) with your request and include a link to the workshop website(s) and/or slug(s).

 ### Can we restrict who participates in our workshops?